lovebes/forestry-coram-software/content/blog/chefshop-my-elixir-project-business-idea.md

 4. How do people deliver?
 5. Can I somehow track things ordered, delivered real time?

-Not only that, I'm creating one of the core sins of startup-building, check if there's demand, and then build.
+Not only that, I'm creating one of the core sins of startup-building, not checking if there's demand, and only then build.
 No more "build first and then they will come".
 But in this case my argument is I am going to dogfood my creation.
 And also it's not like I didn't do the [research](https://coramsoftware.com/blog/creating-a-product-competitor-research/).

 ### And here's what I decided so far